 - rubber spatula

 Unfortunately, I cannot tell you how many whole candy canes you would use be because I bought my candy canes already crushed.
 YES!!
 They sell crushed candy canes at The Bulk Barn.
 Oh happy day!

 Making your bark:

-To make your bark, you’ll first need to melt the white candy discs.
-You can do this with a double boiler, or you can do as I did, and melt them in a bowl in the microwave.
+To start, melt the white candy discs.
+You can do this in a double boiler, or you can do as I did, and melt them in a bowl in the microwave.

 Stop the microwave, give them a stir, and pop them back in for another 20-30 seconds.

 Now, you’ll need to let them cool way down.
 If you don’t, your chocolate chips will melt when you add them to the warm melted discs.

-I probably let my candy melts cool for about a half hour, stirring every now and then to release the heat.
+I let my candy melts cool for about a half hour, stirring every now and then to release the heat.

 When they were almost room temperature, I added the crushed candy cane pieces and stirred them in.

 Then I tossed in the chocolate chips.
 You’ll want to move quickly for this part because the candy melts might still be warm enough to melt the chocolate.

-Give the mixture a very quick stir to coat everything, and then with your spatula scrape/pour the whole mixture out onto the wax paper on the a cookie sheet.
+Give the mixture a very quick stir to coat everything, and then pour the whole mixture out onto the wax paper on the a cookie sheet.